-There are a number of trends that point to long-term doubt around the legacy of the company.
-A recent poll for landlords in the U.K. found that nearly 10% are considering the switch from long-term tenants to short-term rentals.
+Several trends point to long-term doubt about the company’s legacy.
+A recent poll for landlords in the U.K. found that nearly 10% are considering switching from long-term tenants to short-term rentals.
 This would exacerbate a growing affordable housing crisis and wealth divide.

 The company has admitted that the greatest challenge is local laws and regulations.
-In many cities and destinations, they’re actively fighting local legislators around taxation and the right to operate as they move to protect their constituents.
+Many cities and destinations actively fight Airbnb around taxation and the right to operate as they move to protect their constituents.

-Many local regulations explicitly outlaw short-term rentals under 30 days or require licensing like in Barcelona, New York, and Bangkok.
+Many local regulations explicitly outlaw short-term rentals under 30 days or require licensing, like Barcelona, New York, and Bangkok.
 However, all of those remain some of the top rental markets on the platform.
 The company pleads the fifth…

 Airbnb Has Many Ilegal Sublets

-A worrying trend that popped up in Australia found that nearly 35% of short terms rentals were illegal sublets.
-Tenants we’re violating their lease agreements and racking up multiples rentals to then rent on Airbnb without the owner’s knowledge.
-This may not seem like a great risk to renters, but it does bring about some Airbnb ethical issues.
+A worrying trend in Australia found that nearly 35% of short-term rentals were illegal sublets.
+Tenants are violating their lease agreements and racking up multiple rentals to rent on Airbnb without the owner’s knowledge.
+This may not seem like a significant risk to renters, but it does bring about some Airbnb ethical issues.

 Lack of Regulations

-There are no Airbnb representatives that come out to inspect the properties or ensure guest satisfaction.
+No Airbnb representatives come out to inspect the properties or ensure guest satisfaction.

 With the lack of regulations and inspections, Airbnb leaves it up to the guests to determine if a place is ready.
-There have been numerous allegations over the years of hosts assaulting or violating the privacy of guests.
+Over the years, numerous allegations of hosts assaulting or violating guests’ privacy have been made.

 Airbnb Has Poor Customer Service

-Airbnb places importance on the hosts that comprise its platform and not the guests.
-You can see this through the numerous policies that they have implemented over the years.
+Airbnb emphasizes the hosts that comprise its platform and not the guests.
+You can see this through the numerous policies they have implemented over the years.